Mukhlesur Rahman Chowdhury: Career

 In January 1991, he became special correspondent for the Ajker Kagoj.
 In September 1991, he became a diplomatic correspondent for the Dainik Dinkal.
 In 1993, he became a correspondent for Upali Newspapers of Sri Lanka.

 In December 2003, Chowdhury was elected President of the Overseas Correspondents' Association Bangladesh-OCAB (Foreign Journalists Association) for 2004.
 He was the first Joint Secretary General of the Commonwealth Journalists Association (CJA), Bangladesh.

 Chowdhury was appointed press secretary by President Iajuddin Ahmed, serving from December 2004 to November 2006.
 On 13 November 2006, after President Ahmed took on the responsibility as Chief Advisor of the Caretaker Government, he appointed Chowdhury as one of his advisors, with the status of a Minister of State.

-From November 2006 to January 2007, when an acute national political impasses arose in Bangladesh out of uncertainty about Parliamentary elections, he performed the role of the President's special envoy in the negotiation process.
-He tried to reconcile issues between the two opposition leaders, Begum Khaleda Zia of the Bangladesh Nationalist Party, and Sheikh Hasina of the Awami League.

 Working with US and UN to stop martial law

 Chowdhury used good offices of the western diplomats led by the US Ambassador Patricia A. Butenis and stopped the martial law while the army group had to retreat to the option of the state of emergency, which was supported by all political parties for their own interests.
 Khaleda Zia with Moeen's support on 29 October 2006 made all the papers of the state of emergency.
 However, Chowdhury stopped the declaration of the emergency at night when the President Dr. Iajuddin Ahmed took over as the CA. Chowdhury was arguing through declaration of emergency the Army Chief would take over power.
 The AL led alliance was supporting the emergency from the beginning.
 At this stage, President Iajuddin declared a state of emergency on 11 January and postponed the elections under the pressure of Moeen and his army group, as they would not be valid without full participation of the parties A group of military officers intervened to ensure stability, in what became called "One-Eleven."
 They established an interim government.